-Furthermore, project controls help to answer important questions about the project.
+Furthermore, project controls help answer important questions about the project.
 For example, how much will the project cost, how long will it take to complete and what is the value or quality that the project will deliver?

 Project controls are a combination of many things.
 But you can break them down into two groups: project management tools and people.
 The tools will be addressed in the next section.
 For now, let’s focus on the people: the project manager and the project team.

 As noted, project controls are about managing project scope, cost and timeline.
-That means, having the right project manager, team, data and review and change management in place.
+That means, having the right project manager, project team, data and review and change management in place.
 The team should be staffed with skillful and experienced workers who have expertise and knowledge in how to do the work assigned to them.

-Project Controls with ProjectManager
+How to Create Project Controls with ProjectManager

 With award-winning Gantt charts, project managers can map out every project task and designate assignees.
-As tasks are completed, progress updates in real time, and managers can make sure everything is going according to plan.
+As tasks are completed, progress updates in real time and managers can make sure everything is going according to plan.
 If necessary, those tasks can be reassigned to keep the project running smoothly.

-The ProjectManager dashboard might be the most essential feature for project controls, as it keeps you abreast of the project’s progress as it happens.
+The ProjectManager dashboard might be the most essential feature for project controls as it keeps you abreast of the project’s progress as it happens.
 Tracking six project metrics, such as variance, health and tasks, you know where the project is anytime and anywhere.
 For greater detail, use ProjectManager’s one-click reporting feature.
 These customizable reports can be filtered for deep data dives or more general progress updates for stakeholder presentations.

 ProjectManager is more than a project controls tool; it addresses all of your project management needs.
 The cloud-based software is accessible anywhere and at any time, which makes managing remote teams easier and gives all team members a collaborative platform to work more productively together.
 Project managers can control the planning, monitoring and reporting on their projects and keep stakeholders updated.
 See how it can help your next project by trying our software for free.